tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/user-interface.md

 ![User Interface Component](/images/front-end/user-interface-2.png)

 ## /mapview
-The map view by default lists all components in a collapsed form on the right (8) and displays a larger map (9) to the left.
+The map view by default lists all components in a collapsed form on the left (8) and displays a larger map (9) to the right.
 By clicking on the toggle (10), the component expands and renders geographical data (if available) to the map.
 To learn more about a data point on the map, simply click and a helpful popup (11) will appear.

 ![User Interface Map Page](/images/front-end/user-interface-3.png)